najann/CV-training-assets/rcnn-implementations/rcnn-pytorch/tl_demo/README.md

 heroku container:release web
 ```

+> Attention: Don't try to put the classifier class and `main()` into the same file.
+This will break the creation of you service (see [this section in the documentation](https://docs.bentoml.org/en/latest/concepts.html#creating-bentoservice))

 This will create a heroku app only for the TL model.
 Once your dyno is ready, insert the service's URL in line 10 of [\_\_init\_\_.py](./__init.py__) and continue with the [deployment of your web app](#deployment-using-the-makefile).